rainsia/first/README.md

-This is my first real experimental git repository.
+This is our first real experimental git repository.